As a business, one of your main goals is to develop a strategy that will get your name and brand out there.

 If they do, you need to show that you care and are paying attention.
 This doesn’t mean getting into a Twitter or Facebook war, just that you need to listen and have a strategy in place if or when this sort of issue arises.

-We all enjoy a TBT (Throwback Thursday) once in a while.
+We all enjoy a TBT (Throwback Thursday) occasionally.
 However, jumping on every trending hashtag and issue can be detrimental to your branding.

 Keep note of important dates and holidays that align with your company values and goals – when those dates come, that is the time to contribute to the conversation.